Embedded-Project-Mastermind/Mastermind/README.md

 # Software and Hardware Requirements
 ## Hardware Requirements
-• MSP432P401R + BoosterPack (Link the documentation)
+• MSP432P401R + BoosterPack (Link the documentation)<br>
-• Breadboard
+• Breadboard<br>
-• Buttons for Breadboard
+• Buttons for Breadboard<br>
-• Wires
+• Wires<br><br>
 Suggested connection - Considering that the connections are done in order to avoid conflicts with other input sensors is recommended to use the ones below.
-To customize the color, you can modify it in the appropriate section in input.c, function ... lines...
+To customize the color, you can modify it in the appropriate section in input.c, function ... lines...<br>
 <table>
   <tr>
     <th>MSP432 pin</th>